kcmazie/Ping-From-Switch/README.md

 ### $${\color{grey}Enhancements:}$$
 Some possible future enhancements are:
-* Availabilty to feed in a list of taregt switch IPs.
+* Availabilty to feed in a list of target switch IPs.

 ### $${\color{grey}Legal:}$$
 Public Domain.
 Modify and redistribute freely.
 No rights reserved.